Proposal Preparation

 EXPERTISE

-The IDSC Advanced Computing team has in-depth experience in various scientific research areas with extensive experience in parallelizing or distributing codes written in Fortran, C, Java, Perl, Python, and R. The team is active in contributing to Open-Source software efforts including R, Python, the Linux Kernel, Torque, Maui, XFS and GFS.
-The team specializes in scheduling software (LSF) to optimize the efficiency of the advanced computing systems and adapt codes to the IDSC environment.
-The Advanced Computing team also has expertise in parallelizing code using both MPI and OpenMP depending on the programming paradigm.
+The IDSC Advanced Computing team has in-depth experience in various scientific research areas with extensive experience in parallel and distributed high performance computing codes written in Fortran, C, Java, Perl, Python and R. The team is active in contributing to Open-Source software efforts including R, Python, the Linux Kernel, Torque, Maui, XFS and GFS.
+The team also specializes in scheduling software (LSF) to optimize the efficiency of the advanced computing systems and adapt codes to the IDSC environment.
+The Advanced Computing team has expertise in message-passing interface (MPI) and OpenMP depending on the programming paradigm.
 IDSC has contributed several parallelization efforts back to the community in projects such as R, WRF, and HYCOM.

 SOFTWARE

-The IDSC Advanced Computing team continually updates applications, compilers, system libraries, etc. To facilitate this task and to provide a uniform mechanism for accessing different revisions of software, the team uses the modules utility.
-At login, module commands set up a basic environment for the default compilers, tools, and libraries such as the $PATH, $MANPATH, and $LD_LIBRARY_PATH environment variables.
+The Advanced Computing team continually updates applications, compilers, system libraries, etc. To facilitate this task and to provide a uniform mechanism for accessing different revisions of software, the team uses the modules utility.
+At login, modules commands set up a basic environment for the default compilers, tools, and libraries such as: the $PATH, $MANPATH, and $LD_LIBRARY_PATH environment variables.

 Users are free to install software in their home directories.
 Requests for new software are reviewed quarterly.
 Global software packages are considered when a minimum of 20 users require them.

-The AI + ML program provides expertise and capabilities to further explore high-dimensional data.
-Examples of the expertise areas covered include:
+The AI + ML research group provides expertise and capabilities to further explore high-dimensional data.
+The following are examples of the expertise areas covered by our team:

-• Classification appears essentially in every subject area that involves the collection of data of different types, such as disease diagnosis based on clinical and laboratory data.
-Methods include regression (linear and logistic), artificial neural nets (ANN), k-nearest neighborhood (KNN), support vector machines (SVM), Bayesian networks, decision trees, and others.
+• Classification, which appears essentially in every subject area that involves collection of data of different types, such as disease diagnosis based on clinical and laboratory data.
+Methods include regression (linear and logistic), artificial neural nets (ANN), k-nearest neighborhood (KNN), support vector machines (SVM), Bayesian networks, decision trees and others.

-• Association data mining finds frequent combinations of attributes in databases of categorical attributes.
-The frequent combinations can be then used to develop the prediction of categorical values.
+• Association data mining, which finds frequent combinations of attributes in databases of categorical attributes.
+The frequent combinations can be then used to develop prediction of categorical values.

 • Text mining, particularly in terms of extracting information from published papers, thus transforming documents to vectors of relatively low dimension to enable the use of data mining methods mentioned above.